Apps

 Pacing involves adjusting the speed of instruction to meet the needs of individual students.
 For students with dyscalculia, it's important to allow them to progress at their own pace.
 This means giving them enough time to understand and practice each concept or skill before moving on to the next one.

-Rushing can lead to superficial understanding and memorization, rather than deep comprehension.
+Rushing can lead to superficial understanding and memorisation, rather than deep comprehension.
 By allowing students to set their own pace, they can fully grasp each concept and develop a solid foundation of mathematical understanding.
 This approach also reduces stress and anxiety, which can hinder learning.

-Emphasizing Understanding Over Speed
+Emphasising Understanding Over Speed

 One common misconception about mathematics is that it's all about speed.
 However, rushing to complete problems can lead to errors and misunderstandings.
-For students with dyscalculia, it's particularly important to emphasize understanding over speed.
+For students with dyscalculia, it's particularly important to emphasise understanding over speed.

 By encouraging students to take their time and fully understand the concepts and processes involved, we can help them develop a deeper comprehension and more accurate execution of mathematical skills.
 Regularly reminding students that it's okay to work slowly can also help reduce math anxiety and build confidence.